BroadbandForum/obudpst/README.md

 capacity between two endpoints, fixed-rate and low-rate testing can also be quite valuable.
 This is because "finding" the maximum capacity involves ramping up traffic to induce congestion (i.e., loss and/or delay).
-However, there are scenarios where simply measuring the traffic conditions is desirable.
+However, there are scenarios where simply measuring the traffic conditions and checking for impairments is desirable.

-Fixed-rate testing via the `-I [@]index` option (used without the '@' prefix) allows for the sending of load traffic at a static rate, below the actual maximum.
-This can be helpful as part of the test and turn-up of new service or the verification of service after repair.
+Fixed-rate testing via the `-I [@]index` option (used without the '@' prefix) allows for the sending of load traffic at a static rate, usually below the provisioned maximum.
+This can be helpful as part of the test &amp; turn-up of new service or the verification of service after repair.
 For example, a 1 Gbps service should theoretically provide an IP capacity of ~972.76 Mbps (1500 MTU, 1 VLAN Tag).
-Testing with a sending rate of ~90% of that maximum (via `-I 875`), would allow confirmation that the connectivity is stable, error-free, and with low delay variation.
+Testing with a sending rate of ~90% of that maximum (via `-I 875`) would allow confirmation that the connectivity is stable, error-free, and operates with low delay variation.

 Similarly, for ongoing monitoring, low-rate testing can be used.
 Due to the significant amount of traffic typically required to "find" a